 I have never been a curious child.
-Growing up, I learnt to sort information that I am interested in and entitled to know and information I have an interest in but it is not necessarily a legit one for e.g. someone else’s private life, including their decisions, vulnerabilities, etc. If people shared something with me, I kept it with utmost confidentiality and discretion because my expectation from them was the same.
-Since I became a teenager, my words, outfits, public conduct were tailored for the image that were a necessity of the circumstances.
-I was told to be careful with every behavior to be demonstrated, choose words with care and selectively provide access to information that concerns me and my family to the outside world.
-Years went on, my cautiousness became organic.
+Growing up, I learnt to sort information that I have interest in and entitled to know and information I am interested in but it is not necessarily a legit one for e.g. someone else’s private life, including their decisions, vulnerabilities, etc. If people shared something with me, I kept it with utmost confidentiality and discretion because my expectation from them was the same.
+Throughout childhood, my words, outfits, public conduct were tailored for the image that were a necessity of the circumstances.
+I was taught to be mindful of every demonstrated behavior, choose words with care and learn to interact maturely with the outside world.
+Years went on, carrying myself in such way became organic.
 And by the time of my 18th birthday, there was already absolutely nothing that scared or stunned me about this world.
 I had it all and saw it all.
 Through joy and sadness, the worldly composure turned into an inevitable part of my identity.
 Those experiences exhausted me in every way.
 I wanted normal.
 So I traveled much more often than usual.
 Everything outside of my posh Astana seemed normal and something I would wanna taste.
 The more I went abroad, the more I dealt with a completely different type of curiosity.

 A curiosity called “where are you from?”

 It is a question I never knew how to answer correctly.
 Should I have talked about the country or the world I am from?
 Do those two intersect even?
 How do I explain my ambiguity to others?